 Thanks for stopping by.

-Category: birding, canoeing, Corkscrew Swamp, Florida, Hiking, Six Mile Cypress Slough Tagged: American Avocet, American Ostercatcher, American Wigeon, Bald Eagle, Black and White Warbler, Black Skimmer, Black Vulture, Black-bellied Plover, Blue-headed Vireo, Brown Pelican, Brown-headed Nuthatch, Canon T3i with Sigma 150-500mm, Cardinal, Carolina Wren, Catbird, Eastern Phoebe, Eastern Towhee, Great Crested Flycatcher, Great Egret, Hermit Thrush, Horned Grebe, Laughing Gull, Least Terns, Little Blue Heron, Mockingbird, Northern Parula Warbler, Osprey, Palm Warbler, Panasonic FZ200, Pied-billed Grebe, Pileated Woodpecker, Pine Warbler, Piping Plover, Red-cockaded woodpecker, Roseate Spoonbill, Royal Tern, Ruddy Turnstone, Snowy Egret, Swallow-tailed Kite, Tri-color Heron, White Ibis, White Pelican, White-eyed Vireo, Yellow-bellied sapsucker, Yellow-crowned Night Heron, Yellow-rumped Warbler, Yellow-throated Warbler
+Category: canoeing, Corkscrew Swamp, Florida, Six Mile Cypress Slough Tagged: American Avocet, American Ostercatcher, American Wigeon, Bald Eagle, Black and White Warbler, Black Skimmer, Black Vulture, Black-bellied Plover, Blue-headed Vireo, Brown Pelican, Brown-headed Nuthatch, Canon T3i with Sigma 150-500mm, Cardinal, Carolina Wren, Catbird, Eastern Phoebe, Eastern Towhee, Great Crested Flycatcher, Great Egret, Hermit Thrush, Horned Grebe, Laughing Gull, Least Terns, Little Blue Heron, Mockingbird, Northern Parula Warbler, Osprey, Palm Warbler, Panasonic FZ200, Pied-billed Grebe, Pileated Woodpecker, Pine Warbler, Piping Plover, Red-cockaded woodpecker, Roseate Spoonbill, Royal Tern, Ruddy Turnstone, Snowy Egret, Swallow-tailed Kite, Tri-color Heron, White Ibis, White Pelican, White-eyed Vireo, Yellow-bellied sapsucker, Yellow-crowned Night Heron, Yellow-rumped Warbler, Yellow-throated Warbler

 The life of an elderly Londoner and her travels.